F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 - `name`: An internal type for database object names.
 It is limited to 63 characters.

-There are many string function available, including the [`format`](https://www.postgresql.org/docs/current/functions-string.html#FUNCTIONS-STRING-FORMAT) function that works similarly to the C format function.
-For all functions, check the [documentation](https://www.postgresql.org/docs/9.1/functions-string.html).
+There are many string function available, For all functions, check the [documentation](https://www.postgresql.org/docs/9.1/functions-string.html).

+### Formatting strings
+For formatting strings, we can use the [`format`](https://www.postgresql.org/docs/current/functions-string.html#FUNCTIONS-STRING-FORMAT).
+Unlike in other languages, there are different types:

+- `%I`: SQL identifier.
+This one is used for, e.g., table names.
+The string is quoted if necessary.
+- `%L`: SQL Literal.
+Automatically quotes the string if it is not `NULL`.
+- `%s`: String.
+For everything else.

 ## Arrays